samalhitesh8-sudo/PLANT/README.md

 # 🌿 Plant Disease Detection

 This project provides a deep learning-based solution to detect and classify diseases in plant leaves.
 The core of the system is a pre-trained neural network model, which is fine-tuned on a custom dataset of plant images.
-The project also includes a user-friendly web application built with Flask, allowing anyone to upload an image and get an instant disease prediction.
+The project also includes a user-friendly web application built with **Streamlit**, allowing anyone to upload an image and get an instant disease prediction.

 ---